-In an earlier post I cover the different marketing automation systems available to businesses today.
+In an earlier post, I cover the different marketing automation systems available to businesses today.
 My goal was to demonstrate that there are clear distinctions between each type of software – and that their features are suited to particular businesses and objectives.
 In other words, not all products qualified as ‘marketing automation’ do the same thing.
-This time around I show how each breed of software meets specific goals when it comes to winning and retaining clients.
-I use the consumer buying decision making process as a framework to demonstrate the strengths of each software found at one or more of these different stages.
+This time around I will show how each breed of software meets specific goals when it comes to winning and retaining clients.
+I use the consumer buying decision-making process as a framework to demonstrate the strengths of each software found at one or more of these different stages.

 I’ll start by listing the different types of marketing automation software – in case you need a refresher.
-Next I’ll list the different stages of the consumer decision making process show which software is best suited for each.
+Next, I’ll list the different stages of the consumer decision-making process show which software is best suited for each.

 - Email marketing software – (MailChimp, ConstantContact)